rusi-ns/rusi-ns-web/wp-content/plugins/http-headers/README.txt

 == Screenshots ==

+1. This screenshot shows up the dashboard with categories of the supported headers.
-1. This screenshot shows up the dashboard where you can see a brief preview of headers current values.
+2. This screenshot shows up the headers of a chosen category and their current values.
-2. This screenshot shows up the settings page where you can adjust the security headers.
+3. This screenshot shows up the settings page where you can adjust the security headers.
-3. This screenshot shows up the response headers returned by the web server.
+4. This screenshot shows up the response headers returned by the web server.

 == Upgrade Notice ==

 Updates are on they way, so stay tuned at [@DimitarIvanov](https://twitter.com/DimitarIvanov)

 == Changelog ==

+= 1.7.1 =
+*Release Date - 18th August, 2017*

+* PHP notice bugfixed

+= 1.7.0 =
+*Release Date - 15th August, 2017*

+* Added support of "Content-Security-Policy-Report-Only" header
+* Added support of "Public-Key-Pins-Report-Only" header
+* Added "1; report=<reporting-URI>" directive to the "X-XSS-Protection" header
+* Added "Inspect headers" tool
+* UI bugfixes

 = 1.6.0 =
 *Release Date - 5th August, 2017*